yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

     There are many kinds of problems supported by the system, and they all have different state requirements.
 Note that a single problem can have many different response fields.
 If a problem generates a random circuit and asks five questions about it, then all of that is stored in one row in ``courseware_studentmodule``.

 ..
-Write out different problem types and their state.
+Include the different problem types and info about the state.

   ``selfassessment``

-..
-TODO: More details to come.
+   In the course that used this module type, the JSON document included attributes for the ``student_answers``, the ``scores`` earned and ``max_score``, and any ``hints`` provided.

 -------
 grade
 -------
   Floating point value indicating the total unweighted grade for this problem that the student has scored.
 Basically how many responses they got right within the problem.

   Only ``problem`` and ``selfassessment`` types use this column.
 All other modules set this to NULL.
 Due to a quirk in how rendering is done, ``grade`` can also be NULL for a tenth of a second or so the first time that a user loads a problem.
-The initial load will trigger two writes, the first of which sets the ``grade`` to NULL, and the second of which sets it to 0.
+The initial load triggers two writes, the first of which sets the ``grade`` to NULL, and the second of which sets it to 0.

 ---------
 created